Introduction

 Private clients don't segment their financial lives the way banks do.
 Wealth planning, lending, and investment decisions are deeply interconnected, yet many banks treat these areas as separate functions.

-This is why planning should be embedded directly into the client experience — through digital tools for scenario modeling, multi-entity structuring, and goal tracking, as well as secure collaboration spaces where clients, relationship managers, and third-party advisors can work together on planning outcomes.
+This is why planning must be embedded directly into the client experience β through digital tools for scenario modeling, multi-entity structuring, and goal tracking, as well as secure collaboration spaces where clients, RMs, and third-party advisors can work together on planning outcomes.

-Importantly, these journeys must be designed to accommodate complexity without introducing friction.
-For UHNW clients, that may mean accommodating a foundation, a family business, and a multigenerational trust structure in a single planning environment.
+These journeys must accommodate complexity without adding friction.
+For UHNW clients, that means managing a foundation, a family business, and a multigenerational trust structure β all within a single planning environment.

 3. Turning insight into action: enabling proactive, AI-powered engagement